mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Editing attributes of RDF resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When users select an RDF resource in the **RDF Editor*, the attributes of the RDF resource are shown in the **Attribute Dialog** ( :numref:`attr-rdf-res-uri` to :numref:`attr-rdf-res-comment` ).
+When users select an RDF resource in the **Instance Editor**, the attributes of the RDF resource are shown in the **Attribute Dialog** ( :numref:`attr-rdf-res-uri` to :numref:`attr-rdf-res-comment` ).
 The attributes of RDF resources are URI, rdf:type, blank node or not, rdfs:label, and rdfs:comment.
 Here the blank nodes are RDF resources that are not named by URIs.
 Blank nodes can not be acceced from external documents.
 However, the blank nodes can be subjects or objects of statements.
 They are used to represent RDF resources that are difficult to name or structure RDF contents.

 If users would like to set a URI of an RDF resource, they should select URI from the left side menus in the **Attribute Dialog** as shown in :numref:`attr-rdf-res-uri`.
 Prefixes that are registered in the **Namespace Table** are shown in the **[Prefix]** combo box.
 When users select one of the prefixes in the combo box, the corresponding namespace is shown in the **[RDF Resource]** text field.
 The users can input any URI in the text field.
 If the users would like to set an RDF resource as a blank node, the users should check the **[blank node]** checkbox.